sboily/ctid-scale/README.md

 Update key.yml to have the good credentials for the CTID.
 You can get it on your xivo on /var/lib/xivo-auth-keys/xivo-ctid-key.yml.
 Update ctid.yml to have the good token to connect on consul.

+To get your XIVO_UUID:

+    su - postgres
+    psql asterisk
+    select * from infos;

 - config/ctid/conf.d/cti.yml
 - config/ctid/key.yml